-Signs instruct teams to go fast or slow, to halt (dog must sit at heel), to make turns and circles, to reverse direction, to do a sit-stay-recall, or to follow other exercises derived form of combination of Obedience, Agility and Freestyle.
+The various signs instruct teams to go fast or slow, to halt (dog must sit at heel), to make turns and circles, to reverse direction, to do a sit-stay-recall, or to follow other exercises derived form of combination of Obedience, Agility and Freestyle.

 Notes on the class:

-- This is a mixed level class working on negotiating a different Rally course and skills eash week.
+- This is a mixed level class with a different Rally course and varying skills eash week.
 In some places on the course, there will be two choices of signs, one for more novice students and one for more advanced.
-You can choose which sign you want to work on at each numbered station.
+You can choose which sign you want to work on at those stations.

 - This class is held indoors.
-The classes are an hour a week for 6 sessions.
+The classes are one hour a week for 6 sessions.

-- Drop ins are available if there is room in class.
-The fee is $28.00 per session.
+- Drop-ins are available if there is room in class.
+The fee is $30.00 per session.

 How does a mixed-skill class work?

-In this class, by offering a choice of Novice and Advanced exercises at many stations, students of all levels will learn, improve and have fun!
+In this class, by offering a choice of exercises from different levels at many stations, students of all levels will learn, improve and have fun!